-Recently he scored BBC One comedy Staged staring David Tennant, Michael Sheen, Samuel L Jackson and Judy Dench; and The Windermere Children for Wall to Wall / Warner Brothers (with a soundtrack released by Sony Classics); he was previously nominated for a Tony Award for Martin McDonagh’s The Cripple of Inishmaan on Broadway; won Music + Sound Awards including Best Feature Film for McCullin (also nominated for two BAFTA’s) and his ballet adaption of 1984 for Northern Ballet won the South Bank Award for dance after a sold out run at Sadler’s Wells.
+Recently he scored hit BBC 1 lockdown comedy Staged staring David Tennant, Michael Sheen, Samuel L Jackson and Judy Dench; and The Windermere Children for Wall to Wall / Warner Brothers (with a soundtrack released by Sony Classics); he was previously nominated for a Tony Award for Martin McDonagh’s The Cripple of Inishmaan on Broadway; won Music + Sound Awards including Best Feature Film for McCullin (also nominated for two BAFTA’s) and his ballet adaption of 1984 for Northern Ballet won the South Bank Award for dance after a sold out run at Sadler’s Wells.

 Collaborations with directors include Danny Boyle, Wes Anderson, Sir Nicholas Hytner, Rupert Goold, Benedict Andrews, Michael Grandage, Jacqui Morris and Michael Sammuels.

 Other recent film projects include A Christmas Carol staring Carey Mulligan and Andy Serkis (in cinemas late 2020) and Nureyev, multi acclaimed feature documentary released in cinemas by Universal Pictures.

 His work for the BBC has included the theme for the 2018 World Cup with legendary singer Sir John Tomlinson and the London Metropolitan Orchestra, as well as composing music and sound design for BBC Two’s multi-award winning new idents collaborating with animators including Aardman and The Mill.